Access to Science, Technology, Innovation, Productivity and Profitability for Today’s Forward-Thinking Farmer

 SPECIAL ANNOUNCEMENT

-The next deluxe print hard copy version of TAF is planned for 2025 (10,000+ copies).
+The next deluxe print hard copy version of TAF will be released in 2026 (10,000+ copies).
 Includes special farmer tribute and celebration thematics.